-Shaping the future of Sydney are Transport’s three urban renewal projects – Central Precinct Renewal, Redfern North Eveleigh Precinct Renewal and Circular Quay Renewal.
-Together Central Precinct and Redfern North Eveleigh Precinct will give communities 34 hectares of a revitalised southern CBD which will change the face of Sydney.
+Central Precinct Renewal is one of three urban renewal projects shaping the future of Sydney.
+Together with Redfern North Eveleigh Precinct Renewal and Circular Quay Renewal, Central Precinct will give communities 34 hectares of a revitalised southern CBD which will change the face of Sydney.

 We’re working with the people of NSW to ensure these new Sydney destinations reflect the uniqueness of each iconic location and community.

 Central Precinct’s vision

 Central Precinct’s vision is to be a vibrant and exciting place that unites a world-class interchange with innovative and diverse businesses and high-quality public spaces.
 It will embrace design, sustainability and connectivity, celebrate its unique built form and social and cultural heritage and become a centre for the future and economic growth.

 We are one step closer in renewing the Central Precinct to become an exciting new place for business and the community with the release of the Strategic Framework, which sets up a framework for how the Central Precinct will develop in the future.

-We will now start preparing a SSP Study as part of plans to renew Central Precinct.
-This will involve community and stakeholder consultation and detailed studies over the next 12 months as outlined in the State Significant Precinct (SSP) Study Requirements.
+We will now start preparing a State Significant Precinct (SSP) Study as part of plans to renew Central Precinct.
+This will involve community and stakeholder consultation and detailed studies over the next 12 months as outlined in the SSP Study Requirements.